Dec 15, 2017

 • Mozzarella – Shredded mozzarella is added in this side dish as well as on top.
 It melts into the corn and spicy mayo sauce creating a delicious side.
 While I typically like to shred my own cheeses, pre-shredded part-skim mozzarella works great in this recipe.

-How to Make Spicy Cheesy Corn with Bacon
+How to Make Spicy Cheesy Corn with Bacon (Step-by-Step)

-sliced cooked bacon in pan
+sliced cooked bacon in pan.

 Step 1: Cook bacon.